rzuppur/sparkweaver.core/README.md

 COMMAND_C
 ```

-Commands are either node names (SrColor, MxAdd, etc.) or a connection from node to another.
-Nodes are zero-indexed starting from top.
+Commands are either node names (SrColor, MxAdd, etc.) or a connection from one node to another.
+Nodes are zero-indexed starting from the top.

+Parameters must be unsigned 16-bit integers.

 ### Connection commands